COVID-19 pandemic death rates by country: The Netherlands

-For the Netherlands, based on overall excess mortality, an estimated 20,000 people died from COVID-19 in 2020, while only the death of 11,525 identified COVID-19 cases was registered.
+In the Netherlands, excess-mortality estimates indicate around 20,000 deaths from COVID-19 in 2020, while only the death of 11,525 identified COVID-19 cases was registered.
 The official count of COVID-19 deaths as of December 2021 is slightly more than 5.4 million, according to World Health Organization's report in May 2022.
 WHO also said that the real numbers are far higher than the official tally because of unregistered deaths in countries without adequate reporting.
+WHO emphasized that undercounting remains a global issue, particularly in low and middle-income countries where civil registration and death certification are incomplete.